2018 Measurement and Evaluation Symposium

 This presentation will summarize issues and insights related to the assessment of aerobic capacity.
 The presentation will cover advantages and disadvantages of different tests and different prediction equations as well the implications of different ways to express aerobic capacity and considerations with inclusion / exclusion of BMI.

-Speakers: Matthew Mahar, San Diego State University, USA
+Speaker: Matthew Mahar, San Diego State University, USA

 1:50 - 2:15